dipherent1/ai_wraper/my-flyt-project/README.md

 # Flyt Project Template

-A minimalist workflow template for building LLM applications with [Flyt](https://github.com/mark3labs/flyt), a Go-based workflow framework with zero dependencies.
+This is a modification of A minimalist workflow template for building LLM applications with [Flyt](https://github.com/mark3labs/flyt), a Go-based workflow framework with zero dependencies.

+I made this for my personal use to configure my fedora-hyprland and have a fast answering agent powered by Gemini API to avoid having to open a browser for simple questions.
 ## Overview

 This template provides a starting point for building LLM-powered applications using Flyt's graph-based workflow system.
 It includes: